Ann Tompkins (Tang Fandi) and Lincoln Cushing Chinese Poster Collection,

 Collection Book Catalog

-unprocessed Chinese postersThese posters have been donated to U.C.
+unprocessed Chinese postersThese posters were donated to U.C.
 Berkeley's East Asian Library and the Center for the Study of Political Graphics.
-This collection is featured in the Winter 2007 EAL newsletter. cover of Chinese Posters book screenshot of web catalog
+This collection was featured in the Winter 2007 EAL newsletter. cover of Chinese Posters book screenshot of web catalog

 "The Ann Tompkins (Tang Fandi) and Lincoln Cushing Chinese Poster Collection preserves a genre of art that was known to and accepted by hundreds of millions of Chinese during the years of the Cultural Revolution.
 The posters’ images and the directives they supported once influenced a quarter of the world’s population.
 Anyone attempting to understand this period will want to study these posters, not simply as illustrations of the era but as expressions of its ideals and vicissitudes.
 These posters were everywhere in China during the Cultural Revolution.
 Although seldom encountered today, they occupy an important place in history and are a valued addition to the East Asian Library’s collections."